OpenLEADR/openleadr-python/docs/representations.rst

 - The messages are usually used as a ``message_name, message_payload`` tuple.
 The message name is kept, for instance, ``oadrCanceledOpt``, and the payload is given as a dict.

-Below is an alphabetized overview of all messages with their XML and Python representations.
+Below is an alphabetized overview of all payloads with their XML and Python representations.

 .. _oadrCanceledOpt: